SammyK/LaravelFacebookSdk/README.md

 > **This is package for Laravel 5!** For Laravel 4.2, [see the 1.x branch](https://github.com/SammyK/LaravelFacebookSdk/tree/1.1).

+## Shouldn't I just use Laravel Socialite?

+Laravel 5 comes with support for [Socialite](http://laravel.com/docs/5.0/authentication#social-authentication) which allows you to authenticate with OAuth 2.0 providers.
+Facebook Login uses OAuth 2.0 and therefore Socialite supports Facebook Login.

+If all you need is to authenticate an app and grab a user access token to pull basic data on a user, then Socialite or The PHP League's [Facebook OAuth Client](https://github.com/thephpleague/oauth2-facebook) should suffice for your needs.

+But if you need any of the following features, you'll want to tie in the Facebook PHP SDK with this package:

+- Obtaining an access token from the signed request in:
+    - The cookie set by the Facebook JavaScript SDK
+    - The `signed_request` param `POST`'ed to an app canvas
+    - The `signed_request` param `POST`'ed to a Facebook page tab
+- Photo or video uploads
+- Batch requests
+- Easy pagination
+- Getting Graph data returned as collections

 ## Installation

 Add the Laravel Facebook SDK package to your `composer.json` file.